-I tested the Solar recently and the effect of the new heat reflective coating is quite remarkable because you can feel your body heat radiating back toward you.
+I’ve tested the SOLite recently and the effect of the heat reflective coating is quite remarkable because you can feel your body heat radiating back toward you.
 It’s also a fairly comfortable, 3/4″ thick pad, with two layers of bonded insulation, but can be a bit hard if you’re a side sleeper.

 Weight and Size Variability

 In testing the Ridge Rest SOLite, I was surprised to find that my regular-sized pad weighed only 15.9 oz instead of the 19 oz quoted by Therm-a-rest.
 Further investigation also showed that the pad was shorter by a few inches and narrower than cited by the manufacturing specs.

 This surprised me, but it has also been noticed by others with other models of Ridge Rests, and I can only surmise that it is due to manufacturing variability.
 Still, the weight difference is rather significant for hikers who want to go lightweight and I think Therm-a-rest is doing themselves a disservice by listing the weight of these pads as heavier than they are.